 Many producers have gotten away from planned crossbreeding systems.
-I see this as an increasing issue everywhere I go, not just in Sampson County.
+I see this on many farms I visit, not just in Sampson County.
 It is due partly to the ready availability and ease with which an Angus bull can be purchased and partly to the ease of management when using only one sire breed; but, is mainly due to the market demand for black cattle.
 I know some people will not like what I have to say and I will come across looking like I am Angus-bashing!
 While that is not my intent and I am not anti-Angus, it will be the main focus of this article due to the fact that Angus is at the center of this dilemma.
 Keep in mind; however, that what is said here applies to any breed of cattle, not just Angus.

-Say breed A calves average 480 pounds at weaning and breed B calves average 520 lbs.
-Calves sired by breed A out of breed B cows have weaning weights of 540 pounds and calves by breed B sires out of breed A cows average 520 lbs.
-The amount of heterosis from the crossbreeding would be figured by subtracting the straight bred average (480+520)/2=500) from the crossbred average (540+520)/ 2=20) and dividing that amount, 20 in this example, by the straight bred average and multiplying by 100 [(20/500)*100=4] which yields a 4 percent heterosis value.
+Say breed A calves average 480 lbs at weaning and breed B calves average 520 lbs.
+Calves sired by breed A out of breed B cows have weaning weights of 540 1bs and calves by breed B sires out of breed A cows average 520 lbs.
+The amount of heterosis from the crossbreeding would be figured by subtracting the straight bred average (480+520)/2=500) from the crossbred average (540+520)/ 2=530) and dividing the difference, 30 in this example, by the straight bred average and multiplying by 100 [(30/500)*100=6] which yields a 6percent heterosis value.

 The advantages become even greater if you use a third breed on crossbred cows.
 You get the added pounds from the calf heterosis in the example above.
 You also get greater weaning percentage from the crossbred cows, due to higher conception rates, and even greater weaning weights due to increased milk production.
 In a study conducted at the Fort Robinson Research Station (Cundiff and Gregory, 1977; Gregory and Cundiff, 1980), crossbred cows raising crossbred calves weaned 23.3 percent more calf weight per cow exposed than straightbred cows raising straightbred calves.
 Two thirds of the advantage was attributed to the maternal heterosis of the cow and one third to the individual heterosis of the calf.
 Other studies have shown increases of up to 28 percent.
 Experiments using Brahman/European crosses have demonstrated even greater total increases over the straightbred parents.

-Editor’s Note: Paul Gonzalez is an Extension Agent with the Sampson County Extension Office.
+Paul Gonzalez is an extension agent with the Sampson County Cooperative Extension Center, specializing in livestock.